richard-cox/digital-ocean/hackweek21.md

 # Determine Usage of Digital Ocean Droplets

-Display droplet usage info on a per user basis.
+Display droplet usage info on a per user basis, determine stale droplets.
 Automate the process and integrate with Slack.

 This will help us keep our DO bill down to enable continued use.

-> Adding identifiable info (name, initials, first pets name, etc) to resource names helps a lot
+> When creating DO resources add identifiable info (name, initials, first pets name, etc) to name
-> 1. Adding to a Droplet name when creating on DO website
+> 1. DO Website - Droplet name
-> 2. Adding to an RKE2 Cluster name
+> 2. Rancher - RKE2 Cluster name
-> 3. Adding to an RKE1 node pool name (rke1 droplets are prefixed with this and not cluster name)
+> 3. Rancher - RKE1 node pool name (rke1 droplets are prefixed with this and not cluster name)

 ## Approach 1